Solving Truly Massive Budgeted Monotonic POMDPs with Oracle-Guided Meta-Reinforcement Learning: Solution Approach

 \subsection{Optimal Policy for Multi-Component Monotonic POMDPs}

-We now integrate the approaches described in the previous subsections to compute the optimal policy for an $n$-component POMDP, where $n$ is substantially large.
-Utilizing the random forest regressor from Section~\ref{subsec:randomforest}, we efficiently approximate $\mathbb{E}[T_{\max}]$ for each component $i$.
-Additionally, we meta-train the oracle-guided PPO agent by constantly updating the policy network's parameters over a randomly selectied a subset of components and budget values.
+We now integrate the approaches described in Section~\ref{subsec:allocation} and Section~\ref{subsec:rl} to compute the optimal policy for an $n$-component POMDP, where $n$ is substantially large.
+Utilizing the random forest regressor, we efficiently approximate $\mathbb{E}[T_{\max}]$ for each component $i$.
+Additionally, we meta-train the oracle-guided PPO agent by continuously updating the policy network's parameters over a randomly selected subset of components and budget values.
 This approach allows the agent to generalize across components.
 This meta-trained agent is then utilized to derive the optimal policy $\pi^{i^*}$ for each component $i$, following the optimal budget allocation obtained from \eqref{eq:maximize}.
 Consequently, the overall policy for the multi-component POMDP is:

 While this policy is not guaranteed to be globally optimal for the entire multi-component POMDP, we empirically observe that it performs well in practice while respecting the budget constraints.
 We validate this approach by evaluating its performance on real-world data in the subsequent section.